 Bahuchara Mata’s symbols are a sword, sacred scriptures, the hand gesture of blessing (mudra abhay hasta) and a trident.
 She is seated on a cock, symbol of innocence.

 India’s hijras are both respected and mistrusted.
-They are respected because owing to their castration they are believed to confer fertility.
+They are respected because they are believed to confer fertility.
 They are paid to attend weddings, where they sing, dance and bless the newlyweds to make sure the marriage will be fertile.
-When a boy is born in a neighbourhood a group of hijras comes to the door and the family gives them money, food and new saris.
-But they are mistrusted because they are believed to be able to cast the evil eye.
+But they are also mistrusted because they are believed to be able to cast the evil eye.

 Every year the hijras from all India gather for the Koothandavar festival where they relive an episode of the Mahabharata.
 The festival takes place in the village of Koovagam, 200km south of Madras in Tamil Nadu.
 It starts at full moon and lasts 18 days in April and May.